Pwn9/TremBot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+See TremBot in action on the Pwn9 Discord Channel, get your server invite at http://discord.pwn9.com

 ### Running TremBot Locally

 You can test your hubot by running the following, however some plugins will not